philips-labs/cloudfoundry-examples/terraform/README.md

 # Terraform
 Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of resources.
-This includes many resources used inside HSDP through a number of providers such as the the [cloudfoundry](https://registry.terraform.io/providers/philips-labs/cloudfoundry/latest) and [hsdp](https://registry.terraform.io/providers/philips-software/hsdp/latest).
-The advantage over `manifests` based deploys is that you can also provision other types of resources which are offered through service brokers and even `IAM` and `Container Host`
+This includes many resources used inside HSDP through a number of providers such as the the [Cloudfoundry](https://registry.terraform.io/providers/philips-labs/cloudfoundry/latest) and [HSDP](https://registry.terraform.io/providers/philips-software/hsdp/latest) ones.
+The advantage over `manifests` based deploys is that you can also provision other types of resources which are offered through marketplace service brokers.

 # Prerequisites
 * [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)